delicioussmorgasbord/BG3-Monk-Wanderer-Subclass/README.md

 # BG3 Monk Wanderer Subclass (WIP)
 A homebrew monk subclass that is something like a cross between historical shinobi and yamabushi.
 Said another way, it's like a 'ranger monk' or 'druid monk.'
 It currently uses the old icon for the Samurai subclass (Bonnaventura) as a placeholder.
 The initial build was made using Way of the Kensei (YuukaYunna) as the template.

 I made the Wanderer because I wanted a monk subclass with an animistic/esoteric flavor.
 I find it more fun to play characters with lots of weak but situationally useful RP abilities; while the Wanderer gets a lot of techniques, the subclass is ki-hungry and heavily dependent on Concentration, and none of the techniques are particularly strong on their own.
+Another way to describe the subclass is as the "spiritual" or "primal" flipside of a Bard - excellent pinch-hitter, skill monkey, scout, and party face, but with a more naturalistic feel.

 It should be operational if you want to take it for a spin, but there are janky bits with icons and sound/animation combos that I'm not satisfied with.
 I'll be adjusting them as I do a run with it.
 That said, as long as it's only on here and not on Nexus, assume that means that it's not "release-ready".